googleapis/java-pubsub-group-kafka-connector/README.md

 ### Shared miscellaneous configs

-These configuraions are shared between both the Pub/Sub and Pub/Sub Lite Kafka connector.
+These configurations are shared by both the Pub/Sub and Pub/Sub Lite Kafka connectors.

 | Config                    | Value Range | Default  | Description                                                                                                                                                                                                                                                                  |
 |---------------------------|-------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|